bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 <%= select(:person, :city_id, [['Lisbon', 1], ['Madrid', 2], ...]) %>
 ```

 Notice that the third parameter, the options array, is the same kind of argument you pass to `options_for_select`.
-One advantage here is that you don't have to worry about pre-selecting the correct city if the user already has one - Rails will do this for you by reading from the `@person.city_id` attribute.
+One advantage here is that you don't have to worry about pre-selecting the correct city if the user already has one - Quails will do this for you by reading from the `@person.city_id` attribute.

 As with other helpers, if you were to use the `select` helper on a form builder scoped to the `@person` object, the syntax would be: